Ryan-B1yth/snap--shot/README.md

 ## Challenges

 - Days before this project was due for submission, the login / registration pages started throwing 500 Internal Server Errors, as well as the Django admin panel should you try to update the user model.
 After multiple days of attempting to debug, it turned out to be an error with the email handling functionality.
 After resetting the email host password, the errors were no longer being thrown.
-Still unsure, however, as to why this error presented itself days after the functionality was originally implemented.
+Still unsure, however, as to why this error presented itself days after the functionality was originally implemented and seen to be working.

+- Another bug that was only caught before submission of the project was an error with the size field of the Products model.
+Again, after some debugging it was and error with the basket view where multiple sizes of the same product could not exist within the basket.
+After many revisions and comparing code with the Boutique Ado project and other Code Institute student's code - and what wth the submission deadline being days away - the size functionality was judged to be removed.
+The field was set to default to False in the model and the products were updated so that the sizes were no longer an option.
+This bypasses where the bug was being thrown in the code, however the code itself has not ben removed.
+As various other sections of this project required finishing, it was added to the end of the TODO list, should there be time to remove it.
+As there is not enough time for this fix to be properly implemented without fear of breaking the project in multiple places, the code remains. <br>
+It is understood that this is not the best development practice, as any non-functional code should be removed from the production environment and subsequently the deployed version of the project.
+Had this been a project undertaken by a company for a client, the fixing / removal of this code would be considered top priority in the next iteration of the project.
+The inclusion of the code in the final build then, in my opinion, allows for a headstart in resolving this issue when the next iteration begins - so that the functionality is not completely lost from the site.

 ## Testing